QuTech-Delft/cQASM-spec/README.md

 declaration, the value type of the object, or annotations on the value type may for instance be used to designate the intended address space.

+Besides the above object types, an internal object type exists for function template bindings.
+They may be used to specify the relation between tuple sizes in the parameter pack and/or return pack of a function, without putting constraints on their actual value.
+Their value type is always `int`.

 ### Value types

 The following builtin scalar types exist and can be used explicitly.